flurdy/sortingoffice/tests/README.md

 1. **Database Connection**: Ensure MySQL is running and accessible
 2. **Permissions**: Verify database user has proper permissions
 3. **Migrations**: Ensure all migrations are up to date
+4. **Application**: Ensure the application is running on localhost:3000 for UI tests

 ### Debug Commands